Bringing Japanese technology to the U.S.

 “Nagano”, where Hokto headquarters is located, is No. 1 in longevity in Japan

-Kirk Spitzer wrote an article in the May 2014 AARP Bulletin, noting that “The 2.15 million residents of Japan’s Nagano Prefecture have the longest life expectancy in Japan, which is the country with longest life expectancy in the world.” – Secrets From the Longest-Living Place on Earth / AARP
+Kirk Spitzer wrote an article in May 2014 for the AARP Bulletin, noting that “The 2.15 million residents of Japan’s Nagano Prefecture have the longest life expectancy in Japan, which is the country with longest life expectancy in the world.” – Secrets From the Longest-Living Place on Earth / AARP

-Nagano, No. 1 Vegetable consumption and low-sodium movement
+Nagano, No. 1 in vegetable consumption and its low-sodium movement

 Hotaka mountains and Kappa bridge in Kamikochi,

 According to data from the Japanese Ministry of Health and Labor, on average, Nagano residents consume the most vegetables in Japan – 379.4g for males and 364.8g for females.
-Vegetables are abundant in potassium, which helps discharge sodium from the body; that may be one of the factors for the longevity in Nagano.
+Vegetables are abundant in potassium, which helps discharge sodium from the body; both factors may be one of the reasons for longevity in Nagano.

-Furthermore, the Nagano Prefecture government has been promoting movements to decrease sodium intake, which was very successful.
+Furthermore, the Nagano Prefecture government has been promoting movements to decrease sodium intake, which has also proven very successful.

-The Nagano paradox: Nagano is number 1 in vegetable consumption and longevity, but also number 1 in sodium consumption, which is related to the potential increased risk of high blood pressure and heart disease.
-Mushrooms may be a hidden factor in the longevity secret of Nagano.
+The Nagano paradox: Nagano is number 1 in vegetable consumption and longevity, but also ranks number 1 in sodium consumption, which is related to the potential increased risk of high blood pressure and heart disease.
+Mushrooms are low in sodium may become a hidden factor for longevity of Nagano.

 The three major components of umami are Inosine acid, Guanylate, and Glutamate.
-Mushrooms are abundant in Guanylate and Glutamate, and with these, decreased sodium can still make the food taste delicious.
+Mushrooms are abundant in Guanylate and Glutamate, and with these, allow for the decrease in sodium and can still make food taste delicious.